google/mcp2221-rs/README.md

 # MCP2221-rs

-This library allows your code to control an MCP2221 or MCP2221A over USB for the purposes of talking I2C for using the GPIO pins.
+This library allows your code to control an MCP2221 or MCP2221A over USB for the purposes of talking I2C or using the GPIO pins.
 It doesn't support the UART feature of the MCP2221 although PRs are welcome.

 I2C traits from the [embedded-hal](https://crates.io/crates/embedded-hal) are